Seminar in Theological

 See: Library of Congress Classification Outline (select class B) | ORU Modified LC Outline

-Remember that there is always assistance available to you at the the reference desk.
+Assistance is available at the the reference desk.

 Use the Theological Reference Books library guide

 The research guide identifies types of resources, such as "Encyclopedias and Dictionaries," "Biblical Studies," "Art and Symbolism," and "Practical Ministry," then lists reference book titles for each along with call numbers and links to connect to online full text reference works, when available.
 Use the call numbers to identify and browse relevant sections in the reference collection.

 Search the ORU library catalog for Reference Materials

 - Try a library catalog subject search for your topic.
 From the list of subjects that come up, click a subject to view the book titles.
 Change "Search in the: View Entire Collection" to "Reference Collection."

 church*, theolog*, Christian*, religio*, bibl* or missions AND encyclopedia or dictionary